JusTmaino/API_REST/README.md

 ## LIBRARIES

 ### Get All Libraries
-Retourne des données json / xml concernant toutes les  « libraries »
+Returns json / xml data about all « libraries » .

 #### URL:
 /api/libraries